 There are some myths about proofreading that are untrue and need exposing and refuting.

 During proofreading I frequently come across some words that have been confused time and again.
-This is the first part of an occasional series looking at a few examples and I will start alphabetically with words beginning A to C. Affect / effect “Affect” as a verb means to alter or influence, while “effect” as … Continue reading Confused words: A to C
+This is the first part of an occasional series looking at a few examples and … Continue Reading Confused words: A to C

-You might think that it is a relatively easy matter of adding an ‘s’ to a noun in order to pluralize it, for example adding s to cat to form cats.
-However, in some cases this is not so.
-Here are a few examples.
-These apply to British English and terms in the Oxford Dictionary … Continue reading Plurals of nouns: Some exceptional cases
+You might think that it is a relatively easy matter of adding an ‘s’ to a noun in order to pluralize it, for example adding s to cat to form … Continue Reading Plurals of nouns: Some exceptional cases

-The following tips for getting the most out of your freelance proofreader are based on those suggested on the website of the Society for Editors and Proofreaders (SfEP), with a few my suggestions included.
-The tips are presented from the viewpoint of the freelance proofreader to make the proofread as smooth and efficient as possible. … Continue reading Ten tips for getting the most out of your proofreader
+The following tips for getting the most out of your freelance proofreader are based on those suggested on the website of the Society for Editors and Proofreaders (SfEP), with a … Continue Reading Ten tips for getting the most out of your proofreader

 Looking at the spread of rhyming slang to other English-speaking countries, especially those that had strong maritime links with the UK historically, such as Australia and USA.